-A minimum of 100 Foundation recognition points must be transferred at a time, and an authorizing signature is required when completing the Paul Harris Fellow Recognition Transfer Request Form, available at www.rotary.org.
+A minimum of 100 Foundation recognition points must be transferred at a time, and an authorizing signature is required when you complete the Paul Harris Fellow Recognition Transfer Request Form.

 Note: Foundation recognition points may not be transferred from individuals to a club or district.
 Donors no longer need to be a Paul Harris Fellow to receive recognition points.